- So focused on her notes that she rarely looked up at the audience? or

 IMHO (in my humble opinion), public speaking — which I define as any speaking where you want something in particular to happen — involves three elements:

-- your subject matter (let’s call that your “content”).
+- your subject matter, or what you’re talking about (let’s call that your “content”).

 For your public speaking to be its best, you’ll need to focus on each of these elements — but the trick is that you don’t focus on them equally at all times.